open-spaced-repetition/awesome-fsrs/README.md

   A personal notes, journaling, knowledge base, and project management application that allows the user to easily visualize relationships between information in graph form.
 Connect your notes via hyperlinks and install many community plugins made for Obsidian.

-  FSRS is available as an extension for Obsidian: [obsidian-spaced-repetition-recall](https://github.com/open-spaced-repetition/obsidian-spaced-repetition-recall).
+  - [obsidian-spaced-repetition-recall](https://github.com/open-spaced-repetition/obsidian-spaced-repetition-recall) is a modified version of obsidian-spaced-repetition and merging recall plugin to use seperate json data file.
+It uses FSRS-6.

-  [HiNote](https://github.com/CatMuse/HiNote) is a powerful Obsidian extension that helps you add comments to highlighted notes, use AI for thinking, and FSRS for memory.
+  - [HiNote](https://github.com/CatMuse/HiNote) is a powerful Obsidian extension that helps you add comments to highlighted notes, use AI for thinking, and FSRS-6 for memory.

 #### [Logseq](https://logseq.com/)